activatethefud/RSS_generator/README.md

 You will need the `selenium` module for python, as well as the necessary webdriver binary for your chosen web browser.
 For firefox I used [geckodriver](https://github.com/mozilla/geckodriver/releases).

+Update: You will also need the `tor` package, since proxying is done with Tor.

 ### Usage

 Stdin file format: